-Professional Presentation Methods FASD301 3
+Professional Presentation Methods FASD301

 This course develops industry-based visual presentation methods, such as advanced hand illustration techniques and cutting edge, 3D technology.
 Outcomes of the course include both hand-held and technological portfolios, creating a key component to successful employment in the fashion industry.
+Resume, cover letter and interviewing skills are developed in preparation for internship.
 Prerequisites: FASD 205, FASD 220.